osuosl/website/content/blog/osls-april-2013-newsletter.md

 After working for nearly six years as the Oregon State University Open Source Lab’s lead systems engineer and the associate director, I became the lab’s new director in January.
-My involvement in the open source community began in 2003 with the `Gentoo Linux distribution`_, and I am excited for the opportunity I will have to continue promoting and supporting FOSS in my new role.
+My involvement in the open source community began in 2003 with the [Gentoo Linux distribution](https://osuosl.org/communities/gentoo-foundation), and I am excited for the opportunity I will have to continue promoting and supporting FOSS in my new role.
 The OSL is unique for its heavy reliance on a student workforce to power the lab, and I plan to find new ways to further develop and expand our students’ abilities.